By completing this form, I agree to receive occasional emails per the terms of the ACLU’s privacy statement.

 The ACLU of Illinois works to protect the rights of pregnant, post-partum and lactating workers and to make sure that employers and workers are informed about the law.

-If you experience discrimination based on your pregnancy, childbirth, or related conditions (including needing to express breast milk), please click here to share your story.
+If you experience discrimination or denial of reasonable accommodations based on your pregnancy, childbirth, or related conditions (including needing to express breast milk), we might be able to help.
+Please click here to share your story and find out if the ACLU of Illinois may be able to offer you legal assistance.

 Learn More: